 Finding the perfect pillow can be difficult, especially if you don’t know what you’re looking for.
-With so many options available, how do you know what is right for you?
+How do you know what is right for you with so many options available?
 Below is a little guide on what to look for based on your preferred sleeping position.
-In this article we outline the best pillows for side sleepers, back sleepers, stomach sleepers and combination position sleepers.
+This article outlines the best pillows for side sleepers, back sleepers, stomach sleepers, and combination position sleepers.

 Pillows for Back Sleepers

-Sleeping on your back is a great sleep position… Good for you!
-By sleeping on your back you’re allowing your body rest in its proper alignment; given you are using the right pillow and a good mattress.
+Sleeping on your back is a great sleep position.
+By sleeping on your back, you’re allowing your body to rest in its proper alignment, given you are using the right pillow and a good mattress.
 The position also allows your weight to be evenly distributed with no added pressure on the spine.
 However, this position is also notorious for causing snoring.

-When choosing a pillow, you have a lot of options; making this one a little trickier to figure out.
-The loft and profile you need will depend on characteristics of your shoulders and neck.
-If you have a smaller frame, a medium profile and medium loft will be perfect.
-If your frame requires more support, try a medium profile with firm loft.
+When choosing a pillow, you have many options; making this one a little trickier to figure out.
+The loft and profile you need will depend on your shoulder and neck characteristics.
+If you have a more petite frame, a medium profile and medium loft will be perfect.
+Try a medium profile with a firm loft if your frame requires more support.
 When considering what pillow to choose, look at the benefits that relate to you.
 If you’re a hot sleeper, opt for bamboo or wool fillings.
 If you have existing neck and back pain, try a latex or memory foam pillow for extra support.

 Pillows for Side Sleepers

-To remedy this, opt for a pillow that has a medium or higher profile and medium to firm loft.
-By finding a side sleeper pillow with a profile that is alike the length of your shoulder, you can stop the shoulders from folding in on themselves; which will ease the strain while sleeping.
+To remedy this, opt for a pillow with a medium or higher profile and medium to firm loft.
+By finding a side sleeper pillow with a profile that is similar to the length of your shoulder, you can stop the shoulders from folding in on themselves, which will ease the strain while sleeping.
 If you experience arm numbness, the best thing is to use another pillow to cuddle or place your arms on top of a pillow.

 Pillows for Stomach Sleepers

-Stomach sleepers… I have bad news for you.
+Stomach sleepers – We have bad news for you.
 This position is the least ideal in terms of body alignment.
 By sleeping on your stomach, you risk increasing the chances of neck and back pain by stretching muscles around the neck and crunching muscles in the back throughout the night.
-This position can also cause airway blockage that will make it harder to breathe as you sleep.
-Limited oxygen while sleeping disrupts deep sleep and can cause dizziness, chest pain and lack of coordination during the day.
+This position can also cause airway blockage, making it harder to breathe as you sleep.
+Limited oxygen while sleeping disrupts deep sleep and can cause dizziness, chest pain, and lack of coordination during the day.

 Pillows for Combination Sleepers

 If you toss and turn throughout the night, you need a pillow that moves with you.
-Considering the above-mentioned positions and their perfect pillow companions, you may require a supportive pillow that has the ability to mould around your head, neck and shoulders.
-Memory foam and latex are a pressure relieving material that helps your spine align to your body’s natural curves.
-Making them an ideal pillow for those who like to change up their sleeping position.
+Considering the above-mentioned positions and their perfect pillow companions, you may require a supportive pillow that can mould around your head, neck, and shoulders.
+Memory foam and latex are pressure-relieving materials that help your spine align to your body’s natural curves, making them ideal pillows for those who like to change their sleeping position.

 Pillow tips and tricks